 Vision Zero in Norfolk

 Norfolk is no exception when it comes to road safety issues.
 Each year in Norfolk, there is a steady number of fatal and non-fatal pedestrian and bicycle crashes along all types of roads.
-For example, in 2018, 15 people were killed in traffic crashes on Norfolk’s streets.
+For example, in 2020, 25 people were killed in traffic-related incidents on Norfolk’s streets.
 On average, six pedestrians or bicyclists are killed in Norfolk every year.
 These crash statistics used by the city highlight the need for a safer approach to transportation as well as better street design to boost the safety for pedestrians and bicyclists.

 Multimodal Transportation Master Plan

 Vision Zero Strategies

 In coordination with the City of Norfolk Bicycling, Pedestrian and Trails Commission, the City's Department of Transit developed a list of strategies to guide local actions and decisions.
 Having a list of actionable strategies is fundamental to achieving the Vision Zero goal of eliminating all pedestrian and bicycle injuries and fatalities.
 Three overarching themes have been identified – Improve data collection & evaluation, Create safe streets for all users, and Foster a culture of safety.
 Each theme lists subsequent action items, which are the specific implementation strategies that the City will undertake to improve road safety and to help raise awareness of Vision Zero in Norfolk. *Note: Some of the strategies listed will depend on funding availability.

 Goal, Themes & Strategies

 Zero is the Goal

 The City of Norfolk is dedicated to taking a safe systems and data-driven approach to improve road safety and to reduce traffic crashes and eliminate all pedestrian and bicycle injuries and fatalities.
 The City has begun to take steps towards its Vision Zero goals by identifying areas in need of safety treatments such as reducing speeds and installing better pedestrian accommodations.
 Additionally, the City plans to utilize data and educational tools as further support for street safety improvements (more specifics can be found on the Data: How are we doing? and Educational Resources pages).